 Our Bright Future

-This programme is running until 2020 and offers three levels of activity from our base at the Centre for Stewardship on Falkland Estate as well as at a number of FRSP partners sites throughout Fife; The Ecology Centre in Kinghorn, Cambo Estate near Kingsbarns and FEAT at Silverburn Park in Leven, with training support provided by Fife Works and Rural Skills Scotland.
+This programme is running until September 2021 and offers different types of activity centred around learning rural skills from our base in Falkland as well through partner sites at The Ecology Centre in Kinghorn, Cambo Estate near Kingsbarns and Silverburn Park in Leven.

 “I really look forward to working here, sometimes it’s hard at home and I get angry and frustrated!
 I come here and working outside on this project helps me.
-It makes my week better.”
-Level one participant.
+It makes my week better”.

 “I really enjoyed the wood working so much I bought my own tools and started more at home”!

 Our level 2 programme is about offering Modern Apprenticeships to young people aged between 16 and 24 years.
 We have three different types of opportunity; Horticulture based at Cambo Gardens, Rural Skills base at The Ecology Centre and Trees and Timber based on Falkland Estate.